 General Counsel will consider whether it is appropriate to inform the Information Commissioner.

-Where appropriate, an initial attempt will be made to resolve the complaint informally (e.g., by discussion with the employee complained about and their manager).
+Where appropriate, an initial attempt will be made to resolve a complaint or breach informally (e.g., by discussion with the employee complained about and their manager).

 If the matter cannot be resolved informally, an assessment will be made by General Counsel (in consultation with the Ombudsman/Deputy Ombudsman) about what, if any, further action should be taken, including whether a formal investigation will be conducted.

-Where it is decided that a formal investigation of the complaint is appropriate, General Counsel must brief the Ombudsman and seek approval to proceed with the investigation.
+Where it is decided that a formal investigation of the complaint or breach is appropriate, General Counsel must brief the Ombudsman and seek approval to proceed with the investigation.

 Formal privacy complaints may be assessed and investigated by: